Jvlsc/FullStack-Course/part0/exercise06.md

 The diagram illustrates the process of creating a new note in a `Single Page Application (SPA)`.
 The key difference from traditional web applications are:

-- **Enhances user experience** by providing immediate feedback without reloading the page.
+- **Enhances user experience** by rendering the new note immediately without reloading the page.
 - **Reduces network traffic** by only sending/receiving necessary data (1 HTTP request instead of 5).

 ---